Enhancing External Validity of Experiments with Ongoing Sampling: Introduction

-In this paper, we propose a framework that dynamically assesses sample representativeness and develops stage-specific estimators for Population Average Treatment Effects (PATE), ensuring that experimental results remain generalizable across varying experiment durations.
-Our framework bridges the gap between experimental findings and real-world applicability, enabling product decisions to be grounded in evidence that is representative of the broader population targeted by the interventions.
-This is particularly critical in product management, where decisions based on non-generalizable results risk leading to ineffective or misguided product updates, wasted resources, and a negative user experience.
+In this paper, we propose a framework that dynamically assesses sample representativeness and develops stage-specific estimators for the Population Average Treatment Effect (PATE), ensuring the generalizability of experimental results across varying experiment durations.
+Our framework explicitly addresses sample bias arising from non-representative sampling and provides systematic adjustments to mitigate its impact on treatment effect estimation.
+By bridging the gap between experimental findings and real-world applicability, our approach enables product decisions to be grounded in evidence that more accurately reflects the broader target population.
+Rather than assuming that experimenters can continuously recover the evolving sampling process, our framework offers a cost-effective approach to delivering actionable, real-time guidance under partial observability and stochastic user arrivals.

 Specifically, we begin by delineating three distinct stages in the ongoing sampling process of experiments: the unstable stage, the overlapping stage, and the representative stage.
 These stages are identified based on two specific criteria.
 The first criterion ensures that the probability of users with diverse covariates participating in the experiment is sufficiently high, enabling valid causal inferences to bridge the gap between the sample and the broader population.
 The second criterion verifies that the selected sample and the target population exhibit no significant differences across covariates.
 To identify these criteria, we develop a heuristic function based on the estimated probability of participation across covariates in real time.
-This function leverages survival analysis models, which are particularly well-suited for handling censored data and accommodating the ongoing nature of sampling.
+This function leverages survival analysis models.
+Compared to conventional probability estimation approaches (e.g., logistic regression), survival models excel in handling censored data---users who have not yet participated have unknown future participation times---and accommodating the ongoing process of sampling.
 Specific thresholds of the heuristic function are tied to the two criteria, enabling dynamic identification of the sampling stages.
-Importantly, our method focuses on identifying discrepancies between the sample and the population throughout the experiment, without requiring detailed knowledge of the population or sample characteristics, nor direct comparisons of their distributions.
-As a result, our approach provides a cost-effective solution for companies to identify and interpret sample representativeness during the ongoing sampling process of experiments.